morales-felix/SMART-on-FHIR-Python-app/README.md

 ### Types of Launches

-- Standalone Launch: Click "Launch" without pre-selecting a Patient and Provider.
-You'll be prompted to choose them after launching.
+- Standalone Launch: Click "Launch" without pre-selecting a Patient and Provider (i.e., without giving "context" to the app).
+You'll be prompted to choose them (i.e., give context) after launching.
 - EHR Launch: Select a Patient and Provider before clicking "Launch".
-The app starts with this "Context".
+Essentially, the app launches with "context" provided.

 Feel free to explore and see how the app works with different Patients and Providers!